rich-iannone/stationaRy/README.md

 ### Additional Data Fields

-There can actually be a lot of additional met data beyond wind speed, temperatures, etc. It can vary greatly depending on the selected station.
-These additional categories are denoted ‘two-letter + digit’ identifiers (e.g., `AA1`, `GA1`, etc.).
-Within each category are numerous variables (coded as `[identifer]_[index]`).
-More information about these variables can be found in [this PDF document](http://www1.ncdc.noaa.gov/pub/data/ish/ish-format-document.pdf).
+There can be a substantial amount of additional met data beyond wind speed, ambient temperature, etc. However, these additional fields can vary greatly across stations.
+These nomenclature for the additional categories of data uses ‘two-letter + digit’ identifiers (e.g., `AA1`, `GA1`, etc.).
+Within each category are numerous fields, where the variables are coded as `[identifer]_[index]`).
+More information about these additional data fields can be found in [this PDF document](http://www1.ncdc.noaa.gov/pub/data/ish/ish-format-document.pdf).

-To find out which categories of additional met fields are available for a station, we can use the `station_coverage()` function.
+To find out which categories of additional data fields are available for a station, we can use the `station_coverage()` function.
 You’ll get a tibble with the available additional categories and their counts over the specified period.